 Please contact us for more artworks by this artist

-As a Parisian, born and bred, Henri Laurens is almost an anomaly among the artists of his era.
-Born in 1885 to a cooper, he traveled only rarely, not even visiting the seashore until after he was fifty.
-Upon completing his regular schooling, Laurens became an apprentice in 1899 at a School of Industrial Design where he studied architectural draughting, modeled period ornaments and began to carve ornamental stone sculpture in situ on new buildings.
+As a native Parisian, Henri Laurens is almost an anomaly among the artists of his era.
+Born in 1885 to a cooper, he travelled only rarely, not even visiting the seashore until after he was fifty.
+Upon completing his regular schooling, Laurens became an apprentice in 1899 at a School of Industrial Design where he studied architectural draughting, modelled period ornaments and began to carve ornamental stone sculpture in situ on new buildings.
 It is here that he developed his gift for beautifully poised composition and measured workmanship.
 At the same time, he took drawing courses in the evenings.

 In 1905, he met and eventually married Marthe Duverger who became intimately involved in his work.
 Their son, Claude, was born in 1908.
 Due to a serious bone disease, which afflicted him most of his life, Laurens' left leg was amputated in 1909.
 It was during his convalescence in La Ruche that he began to meet many artists, such as Fernand Léger and Alexander Archipenko.
 Moving to Montmartre in 1911, Laurens formed a lifetime friendship with his neighbour, Georges Braque, who introduced him to Cubism.

 Sculpture had languished for generations, evolving very little from its Renaissance and Baroque vocabulary.
 Laurens' adoption of the cubist aesthetic was slow but, by 1913, some of his work was included in the Salon des Indépendants.
 Laurens was not mobilized for the war in 1914 but watched as many of his close colleagues were sent to the front.
 During this time, he developed close friendships with Juan Gris and Amedeo Modigliani.